jnccd/music-player/README.md

 # Installing MusicPlayer
-Due to the fact that im too lazy to actually make proper release you can just download the project as a zip and find the exectuable file in "XNA-MusicPlayer/MusicPlayer/MusicPlayer/bin/x86/Release/" other things you will need to run the program are:
+Due to the fact that im too lazy to actually make proper release you can just download the project as a zip (the green button on the top right of this site) and find the exectuable file in "XNA-MusicPlayer/MusicPlayer/MusicPlayer/bin/x86/Release/" other things you will need to run the program are:

 https://www.microsoft.com/de-de/download/details.aspx?id=34429